May 28 – June 25, 2019

 Administrative Charge: All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the course opening date.

-- Rachel Naggar, Remote Bond Project Attorney for the Defending Vulnerable Populations Project
+- Rachel Naggar, BIA Pro Bono Project Attorney, Defending Vulnerable Populations

 For questions about the course content, please contact Charles Wheeler at firstname.lastname@example.org.